Lemon2311/MicroAPIgRESTion/README.md

 SSID = "SSID"
 PASS = "PASS"
 ```
+## Importing the library
-Begin by importing the library:
+Then begin using by importing the library:

 ```python
 from MicroAPIgRESTion import *

 ```
+## Routing
 You can define a simple route handler as follows:

 ```python